keptn/keptn.github.io/content/docs/0.19.x/operate/secrets/index.md

 A secret created by the secret-service is bound to a scope.
 A scope contains a set of capabilities which are a set of permissions.
-Currently, scopes are hardcoded into a file called `scopes.yaml` which is read by the secret-service during startup.
+Scopes are hardcoded into a file called `scopes.yaml` which is read by the secret-service during startup.

 The default scope for Keptn looks like this:
 ```